DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The main thing that moves the price is how much tooth needs rebuilding.
 A small cavity on one surface is quick, while a large filling wrapping around three surfaces takes longer and uses more material, so it costs more.
 Where the tooth sits matters too, because a molar at the back is harder to reach and keep dry than a front tooth.
-Your dentist's location and whether the work is NHS or private also change the figure, and some cavities turn out to need a crown or root canal once the decay is cleaned out, which is a different price bracket entirely.
+Whether the practice is NHS or private makes the biggest difference of all, since NHS work is fixed at the Band 2 rate while private pricing is set by the practice itself.
+Who owns that practice plays a part as well.
+A large corporate dental group often prices centrally across many sites, while an independent, dentist-owned practice sets its own fees locally, and neither model is automatically cheaper than the other.
+Region matters too: a practice in an expensive part of the country, particularly around London and the South East, tends to charge more than one in a cheaper area, simply because rent and staff costs are higher there.
+On top of all that, some cavities turn out to need a crown or root canal once the decay is cleaned out, which is a different price bracket entirely.

 How to pay less